-The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa), Douglas-fir (Pseudotsuga menziesii) with a ponderosa pine (Pinus ponderosa), Douglas-fir (Pseudotsuga menziesii), and Lodgepole pine (Pinus contorta) understory component.
-The area is predominantly fuel model 9 with ground fuels consisting of grasses and forbs.
-Fuel model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
-Understory may consist of small trees and shrubs, grasses, and moderate concentrations of down, dead woody litter.
+The site has a dominant overstory consisting of douglas fir (Pseudotsuga menziesii), ponderosa pine (Pinus ponderosa), Rocky Mountain Juniper (Juniperus scopulorum), and some deciduous trees.
+The understory component consists of an over abundance shrubs and forbs.
+The main area of the property consists of grasses with large cottonwoods and other deciduous trees.
+The back part of the property changes into fuel model 9 which consists of a closed canopy stand of ponderosa pine and mixed conifer.
+The understory consists of small trees, shrubs, grasses and a moderate concentration of dead and down woody material.
+This model can exist from the foothills to the sub alpine.

 There is no sign of any current insect and disease problems on the property at the time of inspection.